Team-Ressurrection/ASP.NETWebFormsApp/README.md

 #### Registration
 You can register at our website in Register menu.
 Required fields for registration.
-    - EMail: aaa@aaa.com
+  - E-Mail: aaa@aaa.com
   - Company Name: Demo Company
   - Company Address: bul. ......

 ## Application public part

 Everyone can see information:
   - home page: current legislation changes
-  - about page:
+  - about page: owner information
-  - contact page:
+  - contact page: owner coordinates

 ## Application private part

+#### Admin
 Users with role "admin" can edit or/and delete information in settings menu.
   - Paychecks
   - Remuneration bills